Are you part of a group or organization that’s:

 Established in 1978, the Green Pastures Nature Reserve is located in Brazil’s Northeast Region, and is dedicated to protecting and restoring a 122-hectare area in the heart of the Caatinga dry shrubland ecoregion.
 The reserve includes a small school, church and retreat centre.

 Green Pastures actively supports research by scientists and students from Campina Grande Federal University and runs regular guided trails for schools, churches and community groups.
 They monitor local wildlife using surveys and camera traps, and share the results on Facebook.

 Find Verdes Pastos on Facebook: www.facebook.com/ReservaVerdesPastos

-Casa Adobe is an intentional Christian community, rooted in Santa Rosa, Heredia Province, Costa Rica.
+Casa Adobe is an intentional Christian community and a legally incorporated association, rooted in Santa Rosa, Heredia Province, Costa Rica.
 It was born in 2013 when people from different contexts and cultures came together with a common goal: to be good neighbours.
 Casa Adobe seeks to promote integral human development, facilitate cultural interchange amongst people from different contexts, care for the environment and stimulate its protection.